EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 } from 'react-icons/fa'
 ```

-The react icons library provides you icons from some other libraries like Font Awesome, Heroicons, Material Icons, etc. If you want to use them, make sure to use the correct imports!
+The react icons library provides access to icons from several libraries like Font Awesome, Heroicons, Material Icons, etc. To use them, make sure to use the correct imports!
 More information about react icons library can be found [here](https://react-icons.github.io/react-icons/).

-After adding imports, you need to add a new case to the switch statement inside of the `GetIcons` component:
+2. Add a new case to the switch statement in alphabetical order inside of the `GetIcons` component:

 ```js
 function GetIcons({ iconName, ...restProps }) {